rpavlik/rpisudiss/README.txt

 all tests, then combines and formats the results into HTML and shows you a brief summary of failing tests.
 A partial list of `ant` targets is:

-- `clean` - Removes the generated HTML report and the test result XML files.
+- `clean` - Removes the generated HTML report, the test result XML files, and the PDF outputs.

 - `test` - Runs all the tests.
 (Always succeeds!)